-There is no such thing as an "excused" absence in CHE 1052L.
-Students who are required to be absent due to athletic events or similar activities are expected to make advance arrangements to make up the lab as described above.
 The policy of "dropping" your lowest grade is intended to account for cases where someone must be off-campus for the entire week.
-If you have only one absence throughout the semester, your grade will not be impacted.
+If you have only one absence throughout the semester, you will not have an absence "0" in your calculated grade.
+If you anticipate having multiple unavoidable absences this semester, please discuss your situation with the lab coordinator.